Diabetes - keeping active

 At the end of your commute, get off the train or bus one stop earlier and walk the rest of the way to work or home.

-If you want to find out how much activity you are getting during the day, wear a pedometer.
-These devices clip to your clothing and count the number of steps you take.
+If you want to find out how much activity you are getting during the day, use a step counting device, called a pedometer.
 Once you know how many steps you average in a day, try to take more steps each day.
 Your goal for better health should be around 10,000 steps a day, or progressively more steps than you took the day before.

 There are some health risks to beginning new activity programs.
-Always check with your doctor before getting started.
+Always check with your provider before getting started.

 - Also have high blood pressure